demetrius2017/grid_visualizer/README.md

 ## Contributing

-Contributions to the Trading Simulator project are welcome!
+Contributions to the Market Macker project are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.